 When mosquitoes test positive for mosquito-borne diseases such as West Nile Virus, it is a way to warn the public to take extra precautions when spending time outdoors.
 While many people don’t get sick from West Nile Virus, there is a sector of the population that is at greater risk for severe illness.
 Those over the age of 60, those with cancer, kidney disease, hypertension, diabetes, and organ transplant recipients should take even further precautions as they are at high risk for neuroinvasive illness that could lead to death.

 At Mosquito Squad of Worcester, we are grateful to live in a state with a great mosquito surveillance program.
 With proper warning upon the arrival of the mosquito-borne virus for the season, we can make sure we take extra precautions to protect our families, our pets and especially those who are at great risk for severe illness.
 Prevention is the best medicine.
-Our mosquito barrier spray eliminates 85-90% of mosquitoes on your property and continues to work for up to 3 weeks.
+Our mosquito barrier treatment eliminates 85-90% of mosquitoes on your property and continues to work for up to 3 weeks.
 Call today.